 As an adventure family new to Idaho, we were excited to learn that there are several Idaho hot springs near Boise!
 Not only are many of these hot springs FREE, but some may not be the popular Boise hot springs people talk about, so you could have a chance to visit one or two that aren’t very crowded.

-We recently took a 3-day road trip from Boise and hit up 5 of these hot springs.
+We recently took a 3-day road trip from Boise and hit up 5 of the closest hot springs to Boise.
 After spending months hanging out in our new city learning about fun things to do in Meridian Idaho and discovering some local Boise coffee shops, I was ready to get into the mountains and back into nature.

 Scroll to the bottom of the post to check out our Idaho Hot Springs Map.